simbli/seacharts/README.md

 ### Visualizing the environment
 The `ENC.show_display` method is used to show a Matplotlib figure plot of the loaded seacharts features.
+Zoom and pan the environment view using the mouse scroll button, and holding and dragging the plot with left click, respectively.

+Dark mode may be toggled using the `d` key, and individual layers visibility may be toggled on and off using the `t`, `g`,`h`, `b`, and `l` keys.
+A controllable ownship with a sector horizon of hazards and arrows pointing to the closest point on a polygon within it may be added and toggled through the `o`, `z` and `a` keys, respectively.
+Steer the ship with the arrows keys.

+The filter depths of the displayed hazardous obstacles may be toggled using the `n` and `m` keys, and the size of the horizon may be altered using `,`, `.`, `[`, and `]` (on a US keyboard layout).
+Furthermore, vessels may be added and shown by passing appropriately formatted vessel poses to the `ENC.add_vessels` method, or manually storing the vessel details in `data/vessels.csv` and pushing the `u` key to update the display.
+Toggle their visibility through the `v` key.

+Shift left-click on the environment to add yellow path waypoints, move them around by pressing Shift and holding down the mouse button, and Shift right- click to remove them.
+One may also Shift right-click on a path edge to create an intermediate waypoint between two existing waypoints.
+Alternatively, a second path of pink color may be added and manipulated by replacing Shift with the Control key.

-Layers visibility may be toggled on and off using the `v`, `t`, `g`, `h`, `b`, `k` and `l` keys.
-Furthermore, vessels may be added and shown by passing appropriately formatted vessel poses to the `ENC.add_vessels` method, or manually storing the vessel details in `data/vessels.csv`.
-The below snippet produces the example usage visualization image shown at the top of this page, assuming a `More_og_Romsdal.gdb` directory is correctly extracted and placed as discussed in the shapefile processing
+A high-resolution image of the currently shown display may be saved by `shift+s` or `S`.
+The below snippet produces the example usage visualization images shown at the top of this page, assuming default settings and that a `More_og_Romsdal.gdb` directory is correctly extracted and placed as discussed in the shapefile processing section:
-section:

 ```python
 if __name__ == '__main__':